Navy Federal Credit Union Review: Student Loan Refinancing and Private Student Loans

 Navy Federal Student Loan Requirements

-- Borrowers must have a minimum annual income of $24,000 without a co-signer or $1,200 with a co-signer (as long as the co-signer meets the $24,000 minimum income requirement)
+- Borrowers must provide proof of income and have a minimum annual income of $24,000 without a co-signer or $1,200 with a co-signer (as long as the co-signer meets the $24,000 minimum income requirement)

 - Borrowers must be a U.S. citizen or permanent resident